FormalLogic/Sentiment-analysis-on-social-media-comments/README.md

 # Text-Classification

-The project descriptions are embedded in the notebook
+The project descriptions and implementation can be found in the notebook *"Text classification.ipynb"*